What is Flebogamma and how is it used?

 Included as part of the PRECAUTIONS section.

-Severe hypersensitivity reactions and anaphylactic reactions with a fall in blood pressure may occur, even in patients who tolerated treatment with IGIV in the past. (see CONTRAINDICATIONS) If a hypersensitivity reaction develops, discontinue Flebogamma 10% DIF infusion immediately and institute appropriate treatment.
+Severe hypersensitivity reactions and anaphylactic reactions with a fall in blood pressure may occur, even in patients who had tolerated previous treatment with IGIV. (see CONTRAINDICATIONS) If hypersensitivity reaction develops, discontinue Flebogamma 5% DIF infusion immediately and institute appropriate treatment.

-Acute renal dysfunction/failure, acute tubular necrosis, proximal tubular nephropathy, osmotic nephrosis and death have been reported in patients receiving IGIV, particularly those products containing sucrose.2 Flebogamma 10% DIF does not contain sucrose.
+Acute renal dysfunction/failure, acute tubular necrosis, proximal tubular nephropathy, osmotic nephrosis, and death have been reported in patients receiving IGIV, particularly those products containing sucrose2.
+Flebogamma 5% DIF does not contain sucrose.

-Ensure that patients are not volume-depleted before administering Flebogamma 10% DIF.
-For patients judged to be at risk for developing renal dysfunction, including patients with any degree of pre-existing renal insufficiency, diabetes mellitus, age greater than 65 years, volume depletion, sepsis, paraproteinemia or patients receiving known nephrotoxic drugs, administer Flebogamma 10% DIF at the minimum dose and rate of infusion practicable.3 (see BOXED WARNING) (see DOSING AND ADMINISTRATION)
+Ensure that patients are not volume-depleted before administering Flebogamma 5% DIF.
+For patients judged to be at risk for developing renal dysfunction, including patients with any degree of pre-existing renal insufficiency, diabetes mellitus, age greater than 65, volume depletion, sepsis, paraproteinemia, or patients receiving known nephrotoxic drugs, administer Flebogamma 5% DIF at the minimum dose and rate of infusion practicable3. (see BOXED WARNING, DOSING AND ADMINISTRATION)

 Periodic monitoring of renal function and urine output is particularly important in patients judged to be at increased risk of developing acute renal failure1.
-Assess renal function, including measurement of blood urea nitrogen (BUN) and serum creatinine, before the initial infusion of Flebogamma 10% DIF and at appropriate intervals thereafter.
+Assess renal function, including measurement of blood urea nitrogen (BUN) and serum creatinine, before the initial infusion of Flebogamma 5% DIF and at appropriate intervals thereafter.
 If renal function deteriorates, consider discontinuation of the product.

 Hyperproteinemia, Increased Serum Viscosity, And Hyponatremia

-Hyperproteinemia, increased serum viscosity and hyponatremia may occur in patients receiving Flebogamma 10% DIF therapy.
-It is critical to distinguish true hyponatremia from pseudohyponatremia that is temporally or causally related to hyperproteinemia with concomitant decreased calculated serum osmolarity or elevated osmolar gap.
-This is because treatment aimed at decreasing serum free water in patients with pseudohyponatremia may lead to volume depletion, a further increase in serum viscosity and increased risk of thrombosis.
+Hyperproteinemia, increased serum viscosity, and hyponatremia may occur in patients receiving Flebogamma 5% DIF therapy.
+It is clinically critical to distinguish true hyponatremia from a pseudohyponatremia that is temporally or causally related to hyperproteinemia with concomitant decreased calculated serum osmolarity or elevated osmolar gap, because treatment aimed at decreasing serum free water in patients with pseudohyponatremia may lead to volume depletion, a further increase in serum viscosity, and a higher risk of thrombosis.

-Thrombosis may occur following treatment with immune globulin products, including Flebogamma 10% DIF.
-Risk factors may include: advanced age, prolonged immobilization, hypercoagulable conditions, history of venous or arterial thrombosis, use of estrogens, indwelling central vascular catheters, hyperviscosity, and cardiovascular risk factors.
+Thrombosis may occur following treatment with immune globulin products, including Flebogamma 5% DIF.
+Risk factors may include advanced age, prolonged immobilization, hypercoagulable conditions, history of venous or arterial thrombosis, use of estrogens, indwelling central vascular catheters, hyperviscosity, and cardiovascular risk factors.
 Thrombosis may occur in the absence of known risk factors.

-Consider baseline assessment of blood viscosity in patients at risk for hyperviscosity, including those with cryoglobulins, fasting chylomicronemia/markedly high triacylglycerols (triglycerides), or monoclonal gammopathies. (see Monitoring: Laboratory Tests) For patients at risk of thrombosis, administer Flebogamma 10% DIF at the minimum dose and infusion rate practicable.
+Consider baseline assessment of blood viscosity in patients at risk for hyperviscosity, including those with cryoglobulins, fasting chylomicronemia/markedly high triacylglycerols (triglycerides), or monoclonal gammopathies. (see WARNINGS AND PRECAUTIONS) For patients at risk of thrombosis, administer Flebogamma 5% DIF at the minimum dose and infusion rate practicable.
 Ensure adequate hydration in patients before administration.
-Monitor for signs and symptoms of thrombosis and assess blood viscosity in patients at risk for hyperviscosity. (see BOXED WARNING, DOSAGE AND ADMINISTRATION and PATIENT INFORMATION)
+Monitor for signs and symptoms of thrombosis and assess blood viscosity in patients at risk for hyperviscosity. (see BOXED WARNING, DOSAGE AND ADMINISTRATION, and Patient Counseling Information)

 Aseptic Meningitis Syndrome (AMS)

-Flebogamma 10% DIF may contain blood group antibodies that may act as hemolysins and induce in vivo coating of red blood cells (RBCs) with immunoglobulin, causing a positive direct antiglobulin test (DAT) (Coombs' test) and hemolysis.6,7 Delayed hemolytic anemia can develop subsequent to IGIV therapy due to enhanced RBC sequestration and acute hemolysis, consistent with intravascular hemolysis.8 Cases of severe hemolysis-related renal dysfunction/failure or disseminated intravascular coagulation have occurred following infusion of IGIV.
+Flebogamma 5% DIF may contain blood group antibodies that may act as hemolysins and induce in vivo coating of red blood cells (RBCs) with immunoglobulin, causing a positive direct antiglobulin test (DAT) (Coombs' test) result and hemolysis8-11.
+Delayed hemolytic anemia can develop subsequent to IGIV therapy due to enhanced RBC sequestration and acute hemolysis, consistent with intravascular hemolysis, has been reported12.
+Cases of severe hemolysis-related renal dysfunction/failure or disseminated intravascular coagulation have occurred following infusion of IGIV.

-The following risk factors may be associated with the development of hemolysis following IGIV administration: high doses (e.g., > 2 g per kg), given either as a single administration or divided over several days, and non-O blood group.9 Other individual patient factors, such as an underlying inflammatory state (as may be reflected by, for example, elevated C-reactive protein or erythrocyte sedimentation rate), have been hypothesized to increase the risk of hemolysis following administration of IGIV,10 but their role is uncertain.
-Hemolysis has been reported following administration of IGIV for a variety of indications, including ITP and PI.11 Monitor patients for clinical signs and symptoms of hemolysis, particularly patients with risk factors noted above.
+The following risk factors may be associated with the development of hemolysis following IGIV administration: high doses (e.g., at least 2 g per kg), given either as a single administration or divided over several days, and non-O blood group13.
+Other individual patient factors, such as an underlying inflammatory state (as may be reflected by, for example, elevated C-reactive protein or erythrocyte sedimentation rate), have been hypothesized to increase the risk of hemolysis following administration of IGIV14, but their role is uncertain.
+Hemolysis has been reported following administration of IGIV for a variety of indications, including ITP and PI11.
+Monitor patients for clinical signs and symptoms of hemolysis, particularly patients with risk factors noted above.
 Consider appropriate laboratory testing in higher risk patients, including measurement of hemoglobin or hematocrit prior to infusion and within 36 to 96 hours post infusion.
 If clinical signs and symptoms of hemolysis or a significant drop in hemoglobin or hematocrit have been observed, perform appropriate confirmatory laboratory testing.
-If transfusion is indicated for patients who develop hemolysis with clinically compromising anemia after receiving IGIV, perform adequate cross-matching to avoid exacerbating on-going hemolysis. (see PATIENT INFORMATION)
+If transfusion is indicated for patients who develop hemolysis with clinically compromising anemia after receiving IGIV, perform adequate cross-matching to avoid exacerbating on-going hemolysis. (see Patient Counseling Information)

 Transfusion-Related Acute Lung Injury (TRALI)

-Non-cardiogenic pulmonary edema has been reported in patients following IGIV treatment.12 TRALI is characterized by severe respiratory distress, pulmonary edema, hypoxemia, normal left ventricular function and fever.
-Symptoms typically appear within 1 to 6 hours following treatment.
+Non-cardiogenic pulmonary edema has been reported in patients following IGIV treatment15.
+TRALI is characterized by severe respiratory distress, pulmonary edema, hypoxemia, normal left ventricular function, and fever.
+Symptoms typically appear within 1 to 6 hours after transfusion.

-Monitor patients for pulmonary adverse reactions. (see PATIENT INFORMATION) If TRALI is suspected, perform appropriate tests for the presence of anti-neutrophil antibodies and anti-HLA antibodies in both the product and patient serum.
-TRALI may be managed using oxygen therapy with adequate ventilatory support.
+Monitor patients for pulmonary adverse reactions. (see Patient Counseling Information) If TRALI is suspected, perform appropriate tests for the presence of antineutrophil antibodies and anti-HLA antibodies in both the product and patient serum.
+TRALI may be managed by using oxygen therapy with adequate ventilatory support.

-Individuals receiving Flebogamma 10% DIF for the first time or being restarted on the product after a treatment hiatus of more than 8 weeks may be at a higher risk for the development of fever, chills, nausea, and vomiting.
+Individuals receiving Flebogamma 5% DIF for the first time, or being restarted on the product after a treatment hiatus of more than 8 weeks, may be at a higher risk for the development of fever, chills, nausea, and vomiting.
 Careful monitoring of recipients and adherence to recommendations regarding dosage and administration may reduce the risk of these types of events. (see DOSAGE AND ADMINISTRATION)